oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   optional: <is_optional>
   allocation: <allocation_property_assignments>
 ```
-In some cases, a relationship assignment only needs to refine the type
+In some cases, the `relationship` keyname in a requirement assignment
-of the relationship and does not need to assign properties,
+is only used to refine the type of the relationship and does not
-attributes, or interfaces.
-In that case, a single-line relationship
+assign properties, attributes, or interfaces.
+In that case, a
-assignment grammar can be used where the value of the `relationship`
+single-line *relationship assignment* grammar can be used where the
-keyname in the requirement assignment refers to the symbolic name of
+string value of the `relationship` keyname refers to the symbolic name
-the type of the relationship.
-This single-line relationship grammar is
+of the type of the relationship.
+This single-line `relationship`
-shown here:
+assignment grammar is shown here:
 ```yaml
 <requirement_name>:
   capability: <capability_symbolic_name> | <capability_type_name>